Electromagnetic shielding: Materials used

-Typical materials used for electromagnetic shielding include sheet metal, metal screen, and metal foam.
+Typical materials used for electromagnetic shielding include thin layer of metal, sheet metal, metal screen, and metal foam.
 Common sheet metals for shielding include copper, brass, nickel, silver, steel, and tin.
 Shielding effectiveness, that is, how well a shield reflects or absorbs/suppresses electromagnetic radiation, is affected by the physical properties of the metal.
 These may include conductivity, solderability, permeability, thickness, and weight.
 A metal's properties are an important consideration in material selection.
 For example, electrically dominant waves are reflected by highly conductive metals like copper, silver, and brass, while magnetically dominant waves are absorbed/suppressed by a less conductive metal such as steel or stainless steel.
 Further, any holes in the shield or mesh must be significantly smaller than the wavelength of the radiation that is being kept out, or the enclosure will not effectively approximate an unbroken conducting surface.

 Another commonly used shielding method, especially with electronic goods housed in plastic enclosures, is to coat the inside of the enclosure with a metallic ink or similar material.
 The ink consists of a carrier material loaded with a suitable metal, typically copper or nickel, in the form of very small particulates.
 It is sprayed on to the enclosure and, once dry, produces a continuous conductive layer of metal, which can be electrically connected to the chassis ground of the equipment, thus providing effective shielding.

 Electromagnetic shielding is the process of lowering the electromagnetic field in an area by barricading it with conductive or magnetic material.
 Copper is used for radio frequency (RF) shielding because it absorbs radio and other electromagnetic waves.
 Properly designed and constructed RF shielding enclosures satisfy most RF shielding needs, from computer and electrical switching rooms to hospital CAT-scan and MRI facilities.

+EMI (electromagnetic interference) shielding is of great research interest and several new types of nanocomposites made of ferrites, polymers, and 2D materials are being developed to obtain more efficient RF/microwave-absorbing materials (MAMs).
+EMI shielding is often achieved by electroless plating of copper as most popular plastics are non-conductive or by special conductive paint.